gatsbyjs/gatsby/docs/blog/2018-12-17-how-we-do-high-impact-ux-research/index.md

 ## Know someone who has never used Gatsby before?

-If you know someone who might like to get some Gatsby swag for participating in a usability test for first-time visitors to Gatsby, [submit your contact info and your friend’s contact info here!](https://docs.google.com/forms/d/e/1FAIpQLSeP4Z-7OnBeR2gyaLOu-N9GHQ59EFhIPqvzdp0UU70Fj4Bw2w/viewfor)
+If you know someone who might like to get an Amazon gift card for participating in a usability test for first-time visitors to Gatsby, [submit your contact info and your friend’s contact info here!](https://docs.google.com/forms/d/e/1FAIpQLSeP4Z-7OnBeR2gyaLOu-N9GHQ59EFhIPqvzdp0UU70Fj4Bw2w/viewfor)